carldgosselin/build-a-stock-price-indicator/020 - Capstone Project - Report.md

 Accuracy scores? <br>
 ...

-Or simply put, I want to know when to buy (buy low) and when to sell (sell high)
+Or simply put, will the results be successful in buying low and selling high?

 ## II.
 Analysis
 [//]: # "_(approx. 2-4 pages)_"